codexpi/rapid-data-processor/README.md

 This is a test project to
-develop a software application to process large volumes of data with efficiency and maximum possible speed using multithreading concept. ff
+develop a software application to process large volumes of data with efficiency and maximum possible speed using multithreading concept. ffgg
 > It is now in initial phase, started with some basic features.
 More features will be added step by step futurexy.

 ## Overview